hamoid/testActions/README.md

 A quick test of caching apt packages in GitHub actions for faster completion of actions.

 Here I tested running `xvfb-run glxinfo -B`.
 In worst case it has taken over 2 minutes in the past.
-Using caching makes it happen in a second.
+Using caching makes it happen in less than 7 seconds.

-I also tested having two separate actions that need the same package to see if it's cached for both.
+I also tested having two separate actions that need the same apt package to see if it's cached for both.
 It seems to be the case.

 The log shows